FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Acknowledgement

-\textbf{Rotational sensitivity.} For a reference rotation angle $\theta$, the corresponding pixel displacement at radius $r$ (half-diagonal of the tag image patch) is given by the chord length $2r\sin(\theta/2)$.
-A $d_R$-pixel displacement therefore corresponds to a minimum detectable rotation.
+\textbf{Rotational sensitivity.} For a reference rotation angle \(\theta\), the corresponding pixel displacement at radius \(r\), the half-width of the observed tag image patch, is given by the chord length \(2r\sin(\theta/2)\).
+A \(d_R\)-pixel displacement therefore corresponds to a minimum detectable rotation